B4Anis/cims_final_sprint/README.md

    node createUser.js
    ```

-3. Follow the prompts to create users with different roles:
+3. change the following in the file to create users with different roles:
    ```
    ?
 Enter user email: john@clinic.com
    ?
 Enter user password: ****